-Integration: Each of the departments shall provide integrated teaching with pre-clinical, para-clinical and clinical departments to expose the students to the full range of disciplines relevant to each area of study.
+Integration: Each of the departments shall provide integrated teaching with Phase I, Phase II & Phase III departments to expose the students to the full range of disciplines relevant to each area of study.
 Problem Based Learning (PBL) shall be emphasized.